(Amazon UK link) |

 We watched this with an adult friend, and found it quite tense in places, moving in others.
 There are some moments of light humour too, particularly in the initial interactions between Tolly and his grandmother.
 Their slow acceptance of each other is done very well, as is the gradual unfolding of two stories alongside each other, both present and past.

 There are, of course, plot holes from the time travel point of view.
 It would be difficult to avoid them.
 One such ‘problem’ is raised directly by Tolly, and cleverly answered by his grandmother in the sense of having to accept that something apparently illogical happened.
-The ending of the film was perhaps a bit abrupt, and yet it worked well without leaving too many questions open.
+The ending of the film is perhaps a bit abrupt, and yet it works well without leaving too many questions open.

 Apparently the setting and much of the story deviates quite sharply from the book, which naturally annoys those who are purists about such things.
 But this is explained in the one and only ‘Extra’ - a conversation with Julian Fellowes, who directed the film.
-He talks about wanting to make it for many years, and the way he had to make changes, based on the limitations of the media, and the need for images and drama that make a movie always somewhat different from a book.
+He talks about wanting to make it for many years, and the way he had to make changes.
+These were based on the limitations of the media, and the need for images and drama that make a movie always somewhat different from a book.

 All in all, we thought it well done and worth watching.
 The rating is PG in both the US and UK, which seems about right; some of the action is quite tense and even a little scary, and I doubt if it would be of much interest to anyone under the age of about ten or eleven.